 I am currently a Postdoctoral Research Associate at the Council on East Asian Studies of Yale University.
 My research focuses on cross-status socioeconomic networks based on documentary forgery production during Japan’s late medieval era, particularly the late fifteenth and sixteenth centuries.
 I am also interested in digital humanities and the use of digital tools to analyze premodern historical sources.

-Jun Okada is Associate Professor of English and Coordinator of the Film Studies Minor at State University of New York, Geneseo.
+Jun Okada is Associate Professor in Visual and Media Arts at Emerson College.
 Her research centers on Asian American film and video, as well as global art cinema and film culture.
 She published Making Asian American Film and Video: History, Institutions, Movements, with Rutgers University Press in March 2015.

 My research interests cover documentary, descriptive, theoretical, historical and applied linguistics.
 I have extensive fieldwork experience since 1972 on Australian Aboriginal languages (northern New South Wales, northern South Australia, and north-west Western Australia) and co-authored with David Nathan the first fully page-formatted hypertext dictionary on the World Wide Web, a bilingual dictionary of Gamilaraay (Kamilaroi), northern New South Wales, as well as publishing seven bilingual dictionaries of Aboriginal languages.
 Since 2011 I have been working with the Dieri Aboriginal Corporation on revitalisation of the Dieri language spoken in South Australia (see Dieri WordPress).
 Since 1995 I have been carrying out research on Sasak and Samawa, Austronesian languages spoken on Lombok and Sumbawa islands, eastern Indonesia, in collaboration with colleagues at Mataram University and Frankfurt University.
 My theoretical research is mainly on syntax and focuses on Lexical Functional Grammar, morpho-syntactic typology, computer-aided lexicography and multi-media for endangered languages.
 I have also published on historical and comparative linguistics, typology, and Aboriginal history and biography.
 I am currently working with Dr Julia Sallabank and with colleagues at University of Warsaw and Leiden University on an EU Horizon2020 Twinning project called Engaged Humanities, and with Professor Stefanie Pillai, University of Malaya, on a British Academy-funded collaborative research project in Malaysia.